 Place the amount you have to spend on each person in an envelope.
-You can also stick the gift receipts in this envelope so they don’t get lost.
+You can also stick the gift receipts in this envelope, so they don’t get lost.

 Pay Cash.
 Paying with cash helps you limit your spending and will keep you on track with your budget.
-When you pay with a credit card you tend to overspend.
+When you pay with a credit card, you tend to overspend.

-Sell… Sell… Sell… Look around your house, chances are, you probably have a few toys, clothes or techy gadgets that you could trade in or sell.
-There are sites that will purchase your old phones, iPads and such.
+Sell… Sell… Sell… Look around your house; chances are, you probably have a few toys, clothes, or techy gadgets that you could trade in or sell.
+There are sites that will purchase your old phones, iPads, and such.
 If you plan to upgrade or have an old phone, check online at places like Gazelle, where an iPhone 5s 64 GB in good condition can be traded in for $150!

-Keep in mind that while you may love spreading cheer by lavishing gifts upon friends and family, you will dread the feeling come January when the bills are due!
+Remember that while you may love spreading cheer by lavishing gifts upon friends and family, you will dread the feeling come January when the bills are due!